ctchozzz/The-Pragmatic-Programmer/readme.md

 * **Impatient duplication** Developers get lazy and duplicate because it seems easier.
 * **Interdeveloper duplication** Multiple people on a team (or on different teams) duplicate a piece of information.

+| Not All Code Duplication is Knowledge Duplication...
+Code can be the same but the knowledge they represent is different (Just a coincidence, not a duplication)

 **Tip 12: Make it easy to reuse**

 ## 8.-Orthogonality